dlbewley/dlbewley.github.io/_posts/2021-03-09-Understanding-OpenShift-Over-The-Air-Updates.md

 As shown above, the OpenShift release image contains a reference to a [specific release of RHCOS][17] eg. `machine-os 46.82.202101191342-0 Red Hat Enterprise Linux CoreOS`.

 RHEL CoreOS like RHEL Atomic Host uses [libostree][18] to apply operating system updates in a transactional manner.
 During an update the MCD downloads the container image provided in the `osImageURL` attribute of the Ignition config.
 This is image essentially a wrapper around an OSTree commit which is extracted and written to
 `/ostree/deploy/rhcos/deploy/<hash>`.
-The boot configuration is then updated to point to the new OSTree.
+The boot configuration is then updated to point to the new OSTree where it will be used upon reboot.

 {%highlight shell %}
 sh-4.4# rpm-ostree status